econ-ark/REMARK/README.md

 The content here should be executable by anyone with a suitably configured computer (see "Installation.md" in this directory).

-Each project lives in its own subdirectory in the `REMARKs` directory.
+Each project lives in its own repository.
+To make a new REMARK, please see the [REMARK starter example](https://github.com/econ-ark/REMARK-starter-example).

 Types of content include (see below for elaboration):